bwburnsides/BW8cpu/docs/instruction-set-architecture.md

 Cycles | varies
 Mode | varies

-Input one byte of data from the specified IO port.
+Input one byte of data from the specified IO port. `in` opcods which follow the first form below are 3 bytes in size.
+Opcodes which follow the second form are 4 bytes in size.

 Assembly: